mattmaynes2/aria/reports/research/07-Glossary.md

 {#glossary-SmartDevice}**Smart Device**: A household device which can communicate using a computer network.

 {#glossary-IFTTT}**IFTTT**: If this then that.
 A service that allows the user to make a chain of conditional statements with a trigger.

+{#glossary-Shield}Shield: A shield is a circuit board which expands the hardware capabilities of a microcontroller by connecting directly to I/O pins (without jumper wires)